remyang55/finger-ninja/README.md

 ## Building the Project

-* Create a new C++ project in your IDE
+* Clone this repository
-* Build your project using openFrameworks' [project generator](https://openframeworks.cc/learning/01_basics/create_a_new_project/), and make sure to select `ofxOpenCv` in the Addons menu
+* Build this project using openFrameworks' [project generator](https://openframeworks.cc/learning/01_basics/create_a_new_project/), and make sure to select `ofxOpenCv` in the Addons menu
 * You're all set!

 ## Gameplay

 Currently, the way the program tracks your finger is via the color yellow.
 To play the game, simply obtain a small yellow ball and hold it in your hand, in view of your webcam.
+If you would like to use a different colored object, open up `src/ofApp.h` and change the HSV range accordingly.

 * Move your hand around to wave your "sword" and slice the orange fruits that pop up
 * Make sure to avoid the black balls (bombs!)